Teaching yoga to Scuba Divers

 Knee to Chest

 Start by laying down on the stomach.
-Keeping the feet hip width distance apart and hips press on the floor.
-On the inhale lift the legs up, and the chest up.
+Keeping the feet hip-width distance apart and hips press on the floor.
+On the inhale, lift the legs and the chest.
 Spread the fingers and toes.
-Hold for 5 breaths.
-Repeat 3 times.
+Hold for five breaths.
+Repeat three times.
 Then recover in Child Pose.

 Lay down on the back with palms facing up.
-Tense all muscles and then relax all the muscle.
+Tense all muscles and then relax all the muscles.
 Focus on your breaths only.
 Stay for ten minutes.

 Have fun in your scuba diving activities!
 Shades of Yoga is a yoga teacher training company providing year-round yoga teacher training in Bali.